-Within in the interviews in this category you’ll find children’s books and tales that have stood the tests of time and become classics of children’s and young adult literature – and, more than a few lost treasures that deserve a wider audience today than they received when they were first published.
-They have invariably been chosen because they resonated with the expert or author being interviewed – so you can be sure that these are really good books you want your kids to read.
+Within the interviews in this category, you’ll find children’s books, childhood favourites, and tales that have withstood the test of time and become classics of children’s and young adult literature—and more than a few lost treasures that deserve a wider audience today than they received when they were first published.
+They have invariably been chosen because they resonated with the expert or author being interviewed—so you can be sure that these are really good books you want your kids to read.

 From wizards to alchemy and fairies to folklore, Cressida Cowell reveals the magical stories that were most important to her as a child (and which she now delights in sharing with her own children), and her own inspirations for writing about magic and magical worlds today.